 - S. 2607 (98th): Anti-Hunger Act of 1984

 - S.Con.Res.
 99 (98th): A concurrent resolution expressing the sense of Congress that Federal bank regulatory ...

 - S. 2256 (98th): A bill to exempt restaurant central kitchens from Federal inspection requirements.

-From Jan 1973 to Oct 1984, Huddleston missed 790 of 6,241 roll call votes, which is 12.7%.
-This is worse than the median of 6.5% among the lifetime records of senators serving in Oct 1984.
+From Jan 1973 to Oct 1984, Huddleston missed 807 of 6,287 roll call votes, which is 12.8%.
+This is much worse than the median of 6.9% among the lifetime records of senators serving in Oct 1984.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo